adrianmrit/yamis/README.md

 ```

 ## Contributing

-### Issues
-Feel free to create issues to report bugs, ask questions or request new features.
+Feel free to create issues to report bugs, ask questions or request changes.

-### Contributing with code
-Code contributions are welcome and can be in the form of, but not limited to, fixes, more tests, or
-new features.
-You can fork the repository and make a pull request, just make sure the code is well tested.
+You can also fork the repository to make pull requests, just make sure the code is well tested.
 Signed commits are preferred.